AmadlaOrg/hery/README.md

 # hery 🐻
 🐻 Hierarchical Entity Relational YAML (HERY) 🐻

-Is an extension to YAML that uses the concept of entities that are YAML groupings that can be interconnected similarly to an RDBMS.

-This cli utility makes it possible to use HERY.
+HERY is an extension to [YAML](https://yaml.org/), leveraging the concept of entities—[YAML](https://yaml.org/) groupings that can be interconnected similarly to an RDBMS.
+This CLI utility facilitates the use of HERY, enabling efficient data organization and interaction.

+Additionally, the term "hery" in British English, pronounced /ˈhɛrɪ/, is an obsolete verb meaning "to glorify; praise."
+This name reflects the utility's aim to elevate and celebrate structured data management.

 ## Install
 ### Build